Artifact-Virtual/.github/profile/README.md

   <img src="https://img.shields.io/badge/💎-FUEL%20Protocol-60a5fa?style=flat-square&labelColor=374151&color=60a5fa" />
 </div>

-Artifact Virtual is a pioneering framework for Explainable, Fully Autonomous, Real-Time Intelligence (XAI/AGI).
-It's designed to revolutionize scientific discovery and digital governance by creating a self-governing, transparent, and ethically evolving digital cosmos.

 At its core, Artifact Virtual is more than just software; it's a "living architecture" citation:8 that evolves from a conceptual "thought" to a network of sovereign intelligences [citation:4].
 Key to this is the integration of: